 Expropriations in Ontario

 Before any expropriation actually takes place, the expropriating authority will usually attempt a settlement with the landowner.
-A settlement can amount to an outright purchase of the lands by the expropriating authority, or an agreement that provides for lands to be conveyed to the expropriating authority on the making of a preliminary payment, with the full amount of compensation payable to the landowner to be determined by the Ontario Municipal Board (OMB).
+A settlement can amount to an outright purchase of the lands by the expropriating authority, or an agreement that provides for lands to be conveyed to the expropriating authority on the making of a preliminary payment, with the full amount of compensation payable to the landowner to be determined by the Local Planning Appeal Tribunal.
 If no settlement is reached, the expropriation process begins.

 In Ontario, the process is governed by the Expropriations Act (the Act).
 Under the Act, once a decision to expropriate is made, the expropriating authority must seek approval from the appropriate approving authority to begin the process.
 Notice is given to each registered land owner and published in the newspaper.
 All owners have approximately 30 days to request an inquiry as to whether the expropriation is “fair, sound and reasonably necessary”.

 Where an inquiry is requested, a hearing officer is appointed and an inquiry is held before an Inquiry Officer.
 Upon completion of the hearing, the Inquiry Officer issues a report, which is then considered by the approving authority, who makes a final decision about the expropriation.
 Even where an Inquiry Officer makes a recommendation against an expropriation, the approving authority can still decide to approve it, so long as they have considered the Inquiry Officer’s final report.